puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 resource *title* (`httpd`) only serves as an internal identifier for the resource—it doesn't actually determine the name of the package that will be installed.

-You may also notice that this `$::apache::apache_name` variable name is a little more complex than the simple `$apache_name` that was set by the conditional.
-You don't need to worry about the details for the moment, but the `::apache::` part is a way of telling Puppet exactly where to find a variable that was assigned in a different class.

 ## Conditions